 TESTING: Test your alarm by pressing the test button until the unit chirps, then release the test button.
-The unit will then emit 2 sets of three slow beeps.
+The unit will then emit 2 sets of three slow beeps followed by 2 sets of four quick beeps indicating that the alarm is operating normally.
+The alarm will sound if the electronic circuitry, horn, and battery are working.
+If the alarm does not sound, the unit must be replaced.